Gregory-mcbit/NN/README.md

-# Pytorch
+# NN
-This is about learning PyTorch
+This is abou learning neural netwroks using PyTorch